Aircraft Mechanics Overview

 7. Aviation Institute of Maintenance, Atlanta (Lawrenceville, Georgia)

-8. Middle Georgia College Aviation Campus (Eastman, Georgia)
+8. Middle Georgia State University School of Aviation (Eastman, Georgia)

 9. Vaughn College of Aeronautics and Technology (East Elmhurst, New York)